Henry-bear/wehelpW1/week8/README.md

 * There are 2 attributes, defer and async, that we can use in <script> tag to change the script loading and executing behavior.
 Follow learning steps below to prepare your report:

-1.What happens If we add a defer attribute to a <script> tag?
+1. What happens If we add a defer attribute to a <script> tag?

-2.What happens If we add an async attribute to a <script> tag?
+2. What happens If we add an async attribute to a <script> tag?

-3.When to use these 2 attributes?
+3. When to use these 2 attributes?
 Could you give us code examples to illustrate the use cases for these 2 attributes?

 ___